akoskm/product-page-exercise/README.md

   ```
 </details>

-## Goal
-Create the Admin Panel of an Online Store.

 ## Expectations
 Using the provided API to create a prototype of an admin panel where the store owner can manage digital subscriptions.

 The prototype should contain pages for:

  - listing all products